-Educating and inspiring young people for 200 years, the Academy of the Sacred Heart claims a rich history of love and learning.
+Educating and inspiring young people for over 200 years, the Academy of the Sacred Heart claims a rich history of love and learning.
 Founded in 1818 by St. Rose Philippine Duchesne, the Academy was the first Sacred Heart school outside of France and the first of many in the United States and beyond.

 We look to the Goals and Criteria of Sacred Heart Education, which give purpose to our objectives, a framework for our educational philosophy, and inspiration for all that we do.
 As a Sacred Heart School, we are guided by deep-rooted values that unite us with the Network of Sacred Heart Schools in the United States and Canada and with 139 schools of the Sacred Heart around the world.
 We take great pride in our shared commitment to educate to:

 - A personal and active faith in God.

 - A social awareness which impels to action.